Marken-Foo/chess-logic/README.md

 Using g++ compiler on 64-bit Windows.

 No particular code style used.
 Just a beginner attempting to get stuff to work.
 Notably, lots of global variables.
-(A sure sign of a beginner, but also to be able to mimic strong engines' fast movegen without violent rewriting.)
+(A sure sign of a beginner, but also to be able to mimic strong engines' fast movegen in the future without too violent rewriting.)

 Square convention: LERF (Little-endian rank-file).
-That means a1 = 0, b1 = 1, c1 = 2, ... , a8 = 56, ... , h8 = 63.
+That means `a1 = 0, b1 = 1, c1 = 2, ... , a8 = 56, ... , h8 = 63`.
-Sometimes I note "FEN convention" where needed (e.g. when reading FEN input): that's the standard FEN ordering a8 = 0, b8 = 1, ... , h1 = 63.
+Sometimes I note "FEN convention" where needed (e.g. when reading FEN input): that's the standard FEN ordering `a8 = 0, b8 = 1, ... , h1 = 63`.